opennetworkinglab/aether-docs/amp/roc.rst

 """""""""""""""

 The workflow engine, to the left of the aether-config stack, is where multi-step workflows may be implemented.
-At this time we do not have these workflows, but during the experience with SEBA/VOLTHA, we learned that workflow became a key aspect of the implementation.
-For example, SEBA had a state machine surrounding how devices were authorized, activated, and deactivated.
 The workflow engine is a placeholder where workflows may be implemented in Aether as they are required.

-Another use of the workflow engine may be to translate between levels in modeling.
-For example, the workflow engine may examine the high-level Enterprise modeling and make changes to the Operations modeling to achieve the Enterprise behavior.

-Previously this component was referred to as "onos-ztp".
 It is expected that a workflow engine would both read and write the aether-config data model, as well as respond to external events.